The EM Board

 The potential exists that a major fire will occur anywhere in Madison County.
 Flammable fuels and materials, toxic materials, closely spaced or older buildings, hospitals, schools and other gathering places, industries, transportation accidents, manufacturing facilities, plus forests and fields all have a potential for being involved in a major fire.

 A major fire is one in which its size, intensity, and extraordinary threat to life and property is beyond the normal firefighting capability of a fire department.
 A major fire can be such a great threat to public safety that other agencies must act to help save lives, protect property, and maintain order.
 All fire departments in Madison County have mutual aid agreements to assist each other in an emergency.
-Mutual aid agreements also exist with 12 other counties through the North Alabama Mutual Assistance Association.
+Mutual aid agreements also exist with other counties in our region through the North Alabama Mutual Assistance Association.

 The Huntsville-Madison County area is exposed daily to the possibility of major air and highway accidents.
 To a lesser extent the area is exposed to the possibility of railroad and water traffic accidents.